aws/amazon-ecs-agent/README.md

 ### Build ECS-Init Package (Linux)

-You can also build the ECS-Init packaged as a deb or rpm depending on the linux system you running.
-Follow instructions at [generic-deb-integrated](https://github.com/aws/amazon-ecs-agent/tree/master/packaging/generic-deb-integrated/debian) and [generic-rpm-integrated](https://github.com/aws/amazon-ecs-agent/tree/master/packaging/generic-rpm-integrated) to build and install ECS Agent packaged with Init deb or rpm packages
+ECS-Init package can also be built as a deb or rpm depending on the linux system you are running.
+Follow instructions at [generic-deb-integrated](https://github.com/aws/amazon-ecs-agent/tree/master/packaging/generic-deb-integrated/debian) or [generic-rpm-integrated](https://github.com/aws/amazon-ecs-agent/tree/master/packaging/generic-rpm-integrated) to build and install ECS Agent with Init using deb or rpm.

 ## Advanced Usage